aidanreddy/quantumhallvmc/data/variational_energies_README.md

 ## Wavefunction types

 - **Integer quantum Hall** — Slater-Jastrow with a Slater determinant built from the lowest Landau level single-particle orbitals; describes the quantum Hall liquid phase.
-- **Landau level expansion** — Slater-Jastrow with orbitals expressed as a variational expansion over multiple Landau levels; describes the Wigner crystal phase.
+- **Landau level expansion** — Slater-Jastrow with orbitals expressed as a variational expansion over multiple Landau levels; capable of describing both crystal and liquid phases, but in the context of these data, it describes the crystal phase.
 - **Gaussian** — Slater-Jastrow with Gaussian orbitals centered on crystal lattice sites; an alternative Wigner crystal ansatz used for cross-checks.
 - **Fermi liquid** — Slater-Jastrow with plane-wave orbitals filling the Fermi sea; zero-field liquid ansatz.
 - **Planewave expansion** — Slater-Jastrow with a variational expansion of plane-wave orbitals; zero-field crystal ansatz.